Mississippi Masala: Production

 The script was written in Brooklyn, New York, after research by Nair, Taraporevala, and their team in Mississippi and Kampala.
-While doing research in Mississippi, Nair met a carpet cleaner named Demetrius and decided to model the main character after him.
+During research in Mississippi, Nair met a carpet cleaner named Demetrius and decided to model the main character after him.
 Ben Kingsley was originally cast in the role of Mina's father, but he eventually withdrew from the project, prompting the original backers of the film to pull out.
 Nair was able to gain new funding after Denzel Washington was chosen for the role of Demetrius.
 She later mentioned she faced substantial pressure from potential backers to select white leads rather than Indians or African Americans.
 The Mississippi-based scenes were filmed in Mississippi, in the towns of Greenwood, Grenada, Biloxi, and Ocean Springs.
 The Uganda scenes were filmed in Kampala, Uganda, including in Nair's home.
 Though the Monte Cristo motel was an existing business chosen by Nair and production designer Mitch Epstein for shooting, the production crew added a dark green trim to the exterior to echo the verdant landscape of Uganda.

+The film was co-produced by Nair and her then husband, Mitch Epstein, as the marriage was breaking up.
+While researching for the film in Uganda in 1989, Nair met Indo-Ugandan political scientist Mahmood Mamdani; they married in 1991, and their son Zohran (later to be elected mayor of New York City) was born in Kampala in the same year.

 Reception

-The film was positively received by critics.
-It received a 92% fresh rating on Rotten Tomatoes from 73 reviews with the consensus: "Sarita Choudhury and Denzel Washington’s romantic chemistry lights up the screen in Mississippi Masala, Mira Nair’s observant and sexy tale of cultures clashing."